K.L. Wollons

 “I think of my pieces as being discovered in a ruin or unearthed in the far future, becoming storytelling conduits to an unspecified time.” -K.L.
 Wollons

 K.L.'s artwork has been showcased in prominent galleries across Portland’s renowned Pearl and Alberta art districts, in addition to art festivals throughout the Western United States.
-His work has earned several accolades, including the Judges’ Choice award at Seattle WorldCon and Best in Show at Portland’s Art in the Pearl.
+His work has earned several accolades, including the Judges’ Choice award at Seattle WorldCon, Best in Show at Portland’s Art in the Pearl, and First Place in Sculpture at the Beverly Hills Art Show.

 In addition to studio projects, K.L. also specializes in commissioned works, collaborating with musicians, collectors, architects, and designers to create custom metal sculptures and wall reliefs tailored to unique spaces and visions.